Woo-Hah!! Got You All in Check

 "Woo-Hah!!
 Got You All in Check" is a song by American rapper Busta Rhymes.
-It was released on January 7, 1996, by Flipmode Entertainment and Elektra Records as his debut solo single and the lead single from his debut studio album, The Coming (1996).
+It was released in 1996, by Flipmode Entertainment and Elektra Records as his debut solo single and the lead single from his debut studio album, The Coming (1996).
 The song was both written and produced by Rhymes and Rashad Smith.
 It contains additional vocals by Flipmode Squad member and Rhymes' cousin Rampage, credited as Rampage the Last Boy Scout.
-A critical and commercial success, the song peaked at number eight on the US Billboard Hot 100, and also peaked at the same position in the United Kingdom and New Zealand.
+A critical and commercial success, "Woo-Hah!!
+Got You All in Check" peaked at number eight on the Billboard Hot 100.
+Outside of the United States, "Woo-Hah!!
+Got You All in Check" peaked within the top ten of the charts in New Zealand and the United Kingdom.
 In the United States, the song was released with several remixes of the song and "Everything Remains Raw", also appearing on The Coming, as its B-side.
 The single received a nomination for Best Rap Solo Performance at the 39th Grammy Awards, losing to "Hey Lover" by LL Cool J. In addition, its music video, directed by Hype Williams, received a nomination for Breakthrough Video at the 1996 MTV Video Music Awards.

 Viewed as a classic, it has since become one of Rhymes' most famous and beloved songs.
 In 2008, it was ranked number 56 on VH1's "100 Greatest Songs of Hip Hop".

 Background

-In a studio session with Rampage and record producer Rashad Smith, Smith went through his record collection and found Galt MacDermot's 1968 instrumental song "Space".
+In a studio session with Rampage and record producer Rashad Smith, Smith went through his record collection and found a 1968 instrumental song titled "Space" from the Woman Is Sweeter soundtrack by Galt MacDermot.
 Rhymes told him that he wanted to use the sample for himself, and to put the record away and save it for him.
 Eventually Smith and Busta produced the instrumental for the song using the sample, but Rhymes could not come up with any lyrics.
 However, seven months later, as Rhymes listened to the Sugarhill Gang's 1980 song "8th Wonder", he found new inspiration through the lyric "Woo-Hah!
 Got them all in check", which he went on to interpolate as part of the chorus.

 Rhymes reused parts of the lyrics from a freestyle battle he did in 1994 with rapper Ol' Dirty Bastard, who would later feature on the remix version of the song.
 While working on the song, Rhymes was also inspired by singer and record producer George Clinton and aesthetic influences from dancehall, reimagining the cadences of toasters he heard growing up in a Jamaican household and a community of Caribbean immigrants.